ruixing76/alta2023/src/pages/papers/index.md

 _Cost-effective Selection of Pretraining Data: A Case Study of Pretraining BERT on Social Media._

-## Doctoral Presentations: Oral and Poster Presentations
+## Doctoral Symposium: Oral and Poster Presentations

 * Xiang Dai
 _Recognizing Biomedical Names: Challenges and Solutions._